loganfsmyth/mpris-songbird/README.markdown

 Deprecated long ago
 ------------

 Songbird no longer exists.
-[Nightingale](http://getnightingale.com/), the public fork of Songbird, has incorporated this code, so this functionality should be installed by default when using Nightingale.
+[Nightingale](http://getnightingale.com/), the public fork of Songbird, [has incorporated this code](http://blog.getnightingale.com/2014/07/22/new-monthly-community-update/), so this functionality should be available by default when using Nightingale.

 General Info